semaphoreci/docs/the-grammar-of-semaphore-yaml-files_5b0c064e2c7d3a2f9011f802.md

 includes the following four lines:

     version: "v1.0"
-    name: <The name of the Semaphore 2.0 project>
+    name: "The name of the Semaphore 2.0 project"
     agent:
       machine:
         type: e1-standard-2